kritanksharma/Beyond-html/README.md

 KVM - Kernel based virtual machine.
 Hyper-V -Windows Server Virtualization.

-Virtual Machine -
+2 types:-

-A virtual machine (VM) is a software program or operating system that not only exhibits the behavior of a separate computer, but is also capable of performing tasks such as running applications and programs like a separate computer.
+Type one, or "bare metal" hypervisors: that run guest virtual machines directly on a system's hardware, essentially behaving as an operating system.

-A virtual machine app creates a virtualized environment,a virtual machine that behaves like a separate computer system, complete with virtual hardware devices.
-The VM runs as a process in a window on your current operating system.The VM app presents this file the guest OS as a real hard drive.
+Type two, or "hosted" hypervisors : that behave like normal applications that can be started and stopped like a normal program.

-Page Rank algorithm -
+Page Rank algorithm

 PageRank is an algorithm used by Google Search to rank web pages in their search engine results.
 PageRank was named after Larry Page, one of the founders of Google.
 PageRank is a way of measuring the importance of website pages